Jakebreen/Shushevents/README.md

 This project has been developed as part of a computer science degree final year dissertation.
 The project brings together the many skills I have gained throughout education and also through autodidactism (self-learning).

+This application is in development, due to be released by May 2018.
+Any and all details identified within this readme may be subject to change.

 # Download
 Not yet available on playstore